 Once you encounter the Bonsugee, you’ll find that they’re large, floating, one-eyed jellyfish monsters that are completely invincible!
 The only way to defeat them is to grab one and throw it into another Bonsugee three times in a row.

-The Bonsugee aren’t very scary on their own, but they are very creepy.
+The Bonsugee aren’t very scary on their own, but they are very eerie.
 They’re unlike any other enemy you can find in Tomba!, and just exist in a space that’s not immediately accessible and isn’t required to go to by any major quests.
-They’re easy to miss altogether, unless you knew of the quests that involved killing them.
+If you’re not following quests, it’s possible to miss them altogether.

 Phoenix Mountain is one of the more central areas in the game, being an enormous mountain that composes the centerpiece of the world.
 This mountain is home to the titular Phoenix, an enormous white bird that has been suffering from starvation ever since an Evil Pig put a curse on its home.
 Phoenix Mountain has been plagued with horrible, windy storms that blow any travelers around and make it impossible for the Phoenix to find food.

-It’s not just the gusty winds that makes Phoenix Mountain so creepy, oh no. Large mouthed plants cover the mountainside, capable of swallowing Tomba in a single gulp if he accidentally touches one of them.
-They’re disgusting creatures, with a large gaping mouth that is constantly pointing towards Tomba.
+It’s not just the gusty winds that makes Phoenix Mountain so creepy, oh no. Large mouthed plants cover the mountainside, capable of eating Tomba in a single gulp if he accidentally touches one of them.
+They’re disgusting, with a large gaping mouth that is constantly pointing towards Tomba.

-It can be especially hard to avoid these mouthy plants due to Phoenix Mountain’s horrible wind which will push you directly into their maw.
+It can be especially hard to avoid these mouthy plants due to Phoenix Mountain’s horrible wind, which will push you directly into them.
 Some of these things will even swallow you, gulping you all the way through an unseen tract to be spit out from another plant somewhere else in the level.
 How repulsive!